wp-plugins/bepro-listings/readme.txt

 	* Dynamic Map - Setup a map anywhere showing the last listings on your site e.g. [generate_map]
 	* Basic Search - Allow users to search listings e.g. [search_form]
-	* Filter Search - Allow users to do a more in depth search including, cost, date, etc e.g. [filter_form]
+	* Filter Search Table - Allow users to do a more in depth search including, cost, date, etc e.g. [filter_form]
+	* Filter Search CSS - Allow users to do more in depth search including, cost, date, etc e.g. [bl_search_filter]
 	* Listings - Show listings with optional paging e.g. [display_listings]
 	* Front end Upload Form - Give your users the ability to submit from any page or post.
 You can set a default user id for the listing or force registration. e.g. [create_listing_form]
 	* Category Links - Allow users to navigate your directory/listings using category links e.g. [display_listing_categories]